Aman for all seasons

 41m Beach Club pool

-Amankila, located near to the village of Manggis, is set on a private beachfront plateau between two headlands on the east coast of Bali.
-This is one of Bali’s most untouched and unspoiled regions.
-From its cliff edge setting high above the Lombok Strait, Amankila enjoys magnificent views of Bali’s dramatic black beaches and uninterrupted views out across the bustling Lombok Straight.
+Located near to the village of Manggis, Amankila is set on a private beachfront plateau, nestled between two headlands on the east coast of Bali.
+From its exclusive cliff edge setting, Amankila enjoys magnificent views of Bali’s dramatic black beaches and uninterrupted views out across the bustling Lombok Straight.

 All of Amankila's freestanding suites, designed as 'beach houses with a twist', are tucked into the lush vegetation around the resort and are private and spacious with fabulous views out to the ocean.
 The alang alang thatched roofs, rattan and coconut furnishings and large windows all allow the outside in and one feels very much part of nature here.